 The virus would already be almost complete, it just needs to pass through another organelle: the Golgi apparatus, the one in charge of packing the freshly made viruses into membranes.
 Once it is completely formed, the virus is ready to leave its host and continue its infection in other cells.
 The expulsion is very simple: the membrane that it has obtained in Golgi apparatus melts with the plasma membrane of the cell and the virus is expelled… In this way, viruses leave the cells surrounded by an envelope with the same composition as the membrane of those cells.
 And here is the key to why the cells allow the endocytosis of the virus: because it is camouflaged by the outer envelope coming from the cell it has parasitized, and whose composition is considered as something known by the cells it wants to infect.
 That is why it is allowed to pass.
 At least, it’s mind-boggling.
 It is not a matter of frivolity, but it is undeniable that viruses, by “their great cunning”, have earned their existence.

 Viruses work very fast and exploit the cellular machinery to the fullest.
 Such is the amount of virus that can accumulate in the cytoplasm of an infected cell that it ends up dying (we are talking about millions of viral particles).
 It simply explodes and dies.
 This is the real damage of viruses, this is how they kill the cells and, in the worst cases, they even kill the whole organism.
-When a cell dies, its contents are dumped into the extracellular space, including various molecules such as cytokines, which are responsible for triggering the immune response.
+When a cell dies, its contents are dumped into the extracellular space, including various molecules, which are responsible for triggering the immune response.

 The effects of the virus on the body